TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 # Code User Interface made in Quarter two

-Main_file uses MainMidWindow and BotMidWindow.
-The other files are codes used to understand certain parts in Main_file.
+Main_File_FC uses the classes in MainMidWindow and BotMidWindow.
+The other files are codes used to understand certain parts in Main_File_FC.

 ## Getting Started